calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 of pushing new values to listeners, these implementations will tell listeners when there is a new value.

-There are two fundamental operations to the pull based reactivity primitive:
+There are two fundamental operations to the pull-based reactivity primitive:

 - `get()` which retrieves the value and possibly does some computation.
 - `invalidate()` which tells listeners that the value has changed.